cmu-pasta/fray/README.md

 should wait for them to finish bootstrap and fully stopped before proceeding.

 Thread rescheduling can only be called by the current scheduled thread.

+# Limitations

+We can not control which thread to resume when multiple threads are waiting for `object.wait` and one thread calls `object.notify`.